oslabs-beta/DevDux/README.md

 Installation from VS Code Extension Marketplace:

-1. If needed, install Visual Studio Code for Windows (7+), macOS (Sierra+), or Linux (details).
+1. If needed, install Visual Studio Code for macOS (Sierra+).
+Currently 'DevDux' only supports macOS.

 2. Install the DevDux extension for Visual Studio Code.
-Search for 'DexDux' in the VS Code extensions tab, or click [here](..addLinkHere...).
+Search for 'DexDux' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=DevDux.DevDux).

-3. Once installed, DevDux should appear in your sidebar.
-Check out the Getting Started section below for information on how to get the extention up and running on your local computer.
+3. Once installed the DevDux "Open Root File" command should be accesible via the command pallete.
+See getting started for more information.

-To install devdex for development, please see the contributing section below.
+To install devdux for development, please see the contributing section below.

 ## Getting Started

-1. After installing VSCode Extension, you will see the extension on your sidebar.
-Click the "Choose a File" button.
+1. After installing DevDux, open the VS Code command pallete (CMD+SHIFT+P).
+Type in the command "DevDux: Open Root File".

 2. Your file explorer window will launch.
-Select an entrypoint, a file where the parent component for the rest of your application is rendered.
+Select an entrypoint.
+This is typically a file where the parent component for the rest of your application is rendered (App.jsx).

-3. Your sidebar will now display a component tree.
+3. Go to the VS Code File Explorer tab and a DevDux Sidebar

 ## Usage